chrislarsen/docs/plugins/README.md

 | `/gd/user/login/success` | Subscribes to this so it can show and hide the login buttons on change of the user's status | none |
 | `/gd/user/login/failure` | Subscribes to this so it can show and hide the login buttons on change of the user's status. | none |

-#### All Login
+### All Login

-> :information_source: &nbsp;This is a group plugin, so for the options and events that this plugin uses, see the documentation for the members of this group.
+> :link: &nbsp;This is a group plugin, so for the options and events that this plugin uses, see the documentation for the members of this group.

 > _ID:_ `all-login`
 > _Group members:_ `fb-login`, `tw-login`, `user-status`
+> _Pack: Social Registration and Sharing

 This plugin renders the Facebook Login, Twitter Login, and User Status plugins using a single piece of declarative markup.
 Any options you set on this plugin are effectively passed through to the other plugins it starts up.